Last Updated on48 minutes to read

 Easy Twitter tips:

-- Be sure to use relevant hashtags – but don’t overdo it
+- Use relevant hashtags – but don’t overdo it

 - Try to tag your sources & give shout outs